Kubernetes

 - Seven-sided for “7 of 9”, the friendly Borg

-- Google partnered with the Linux Foundation to form the Cloud Native Compute Foundation, to development and maintain the project
+- Google partnered with the Linux Foundation to form the Cloud Native Compute Foundation (CNCF), to develop and maintain the project

 What is Kubernetes?